-Writing the 4 spatial wave functions in this way highlights their similarity with the form of the 4 spin wave functions for two spin-$1/2$ particles; both have one $\Psi^{\mathrm{(A)}}$ and three $\Psi^{\mathrm{(S)}}$.
-Combining space and spin functions with the restriction of overall antisymmetry, as in eqn~\ref{Psifermions}, we find by inspection of Table~\ref{Table1} that there are 6 two-particle wave functions for identical spin-$1/2$ particles.\\
+Writing the four linearly independent spatial wave functions in this way highlights their similarity with the form of the four spin wave functions for two spin one-half particles; both have one $\Psi^{\mathrm{(A)}}$ and three $\Psi^{\mathrm{(S)}}$.
+We combine space and spin functions with the restriction of overall antisymmetry, as in Eq.~(\ref{Psifermions}), and find by inspection of Table~\ref{Table1} that there are six two-particle wave functions for identical spin one-half particles.

 Now consider the effect of a repulsive contact interaction between the particles.
-Clearly this has very little effect on the energy when the two particles are localized in different wells (with small overlap of their wave functions), i.e.\ for $\Psi_{\mathrm{space}}^{(-)}$ and $\Psi_{\mathrm{space}}^{(+)}$; however, for the wave functions containing $\psi_R(x_1)\psi_R(x_2) $ (i.e. $ |RR \rangle$) and $\psi_L(x_1)\psi_L(x_2) $ (i.e. $|LL \rangle$), the interaction raises the energy by a positive quantity which we denote as $U$.
-The integral for $U$ resembles eqn~\ref{directdelta}:
+This interaction has little effect on the energy when the two particles are localized in different wells (with small overlap of their wave functions), that is, for $\Psi_{\mathrm{space}}^{(-)}$ and $\Psi_{\mathrm{space}}^{(+)}$.
+However, for the wave functions containing $\psi_R(x_1)\psi_R(x_2) $ ($|RR \rangle$) and $\psi_L(x_1)\psi_L(x_2) $ ($|LL \rangle$), the interaction raises the energy by an amount which we denote as $U$.
+The integral for $U$ resembles Eq.~(\ref{directdelta}):

 and analogously for $\psi_L(x)$.
-Figure \ref{adiabatic_evolution} and Table \ref{abcdstates} shows the eigenenergies and associated fermionic eigenstates for a double well with a repulsive interaction.\\
+Figure~\ref{adiabatic_evolution} and Table~\ref{abcdstates} show the eigenenergies and associated fermionic eigenstates for a double well with a repulsive interaction.

-In the following we shall mainly consider the sub-set of states with the particles in different wells.
-These are separated by the energy gap $U$ from the higher lying states $|\,L L \rangle \chi^{(-)}$ and $|\,R R \rangle \chi^{(-)}$.
+In the following we shall mainly consider the subset of states with the particles in different wells.
+These are separated by the energy gap $U$ from the higher lying states $|L L \rangle \chi^{(-)}$ and $|R R \rangle \chi^{(-)}$.

-\subsection{Quantum gate for two fermions}
+\section{Quantum gate for two fermions}

 In quantum computing notation the state in which both particles are spin-up $|\uparrow\uparrow\rangle$ can be written as $|00 \rangle$ and conversely $|\downarrow\downarrow\rangle\equiv |11 \rangle$.
-The state of the system is encoded in terms of the four basis states as:
+The state of the system is encoded in terms of the four basis states as

-where $a,b,c$ and $d$ are complex coefficients.
-The state $|00 \rangle$ corresponds to a spin-up particle in each well for which the antisymmetrised wave function (unnormalised) is
+where $a$, $b$, $c$, and $d$ are complex coefficients.
+The state $|00 \rangle$ corresponds to a spin-up particle in each well for which the antisymmetrized wave function (unnormalized) is